 - file gives the file name for a behavior type model.
 This can be one of the standard finite element behaviors, or a custom ZebFront behavior.
 Note that the filename may be the same as the input file name (including the suffix).
 The file will be scanned for the behavior keyword.
-We normally suggest putting the behavior definition at the end of the input file. - integration defines the integration method.
+We normally suggest putting the behavior definition at the end of the input file.
+If the material definition is provided in the main simulator input file the command this_file can be used instead of file. - integration defines the integration method.
 This command is equivilent to that for a FEM material.
 Currently only the explicit integration (i.e. Runge-Kutta) methods are supported by the simulator. - rotation defines a material rotation which will be affected on the gradient/flux combination (for tensorial variables) before and after the loading steps.
 Note that the rotation defines the transition from global to material as in the finite element method.